Skip to main content

 GPT-4 Understands

 A prevailing sentiment online is that GPT-4 still does not understand what it talks about.
 We can argue semantics over what “understanding” truly means.
 I think it’s useful, at least today, to draw the line at whether GPT-4 has succesfully modeled parts of the world.
 Is it just picking words and connecting them with correct grammar?
 Or does the token selection actually reflect parts of the physical world?
+One of the most remarkable things I’ve heard about GPT-4 comes from an episode of This American Life titled “Greetings, People of Earth”.

 How to Force Daily Updates to a Steam Game and its Mods

+Update - DayZ now checks mod integrity before putting you in the queue.
+This is no longer as important as before.
+But maybe this will help someone with another game some day.
 I play a lot of DayZ.
 The game is amazing but I’ve found out that it has a critical flaw.
 You can end up waiting in a queue to join a server for 30 minutes, only to learn upon finally entering the server that one of your mods is out of date.
-This gets you kicked and you’re once again at the back of the line.
-Most games would check this upon putting you in the queue.
-I can’t fix DayZ but I can fix Steam.

 10 Gb/s Router - For fun!

 Last year I was lucky enough to get access to 10 Gb/s home internet for $40/month.
 Ironically my ISP can not provide me with a router capable of handling more than 1 Gb/s.
 For $40/month that’s acceptable - I’m paying less than most people do for Gigabit anyway.
 But I wanted to experience the full power of 10 Gb/s.
+Looking around it’s clear there isn’t much consumer networking hardware built for 10 Gb/s.

 Post Information Scarcity